Nevada Supreme Court Electronic Filing

 How do I calculate the deadline for responding to an e-served document?

 You calculate the time to respond to an e-served document from the date and time of transmission of the notice of electronic filing.
 The 3-day mailing rule does not apply if you are a registered e-file user.
-However, a document served on a day or at a time when the court is not open for business is deemed served on the next judicial day.
+A document served on a day or time when the court is not open for business is deemed served on the next judicial day.

 Who receives the automatic e-mail notification?

-The e-mail notification goes to the e-mail address of the registered attorneys of record who are registered e-file users.
+The e-mail notification goes to the e-mail address of the registered e-file users.
 It can also go to all email accounts they have listed on their user profiles as recipients of additional notices.

 Are there special formatting requirements for e-filed documents?